Sitemaps are used to understand the structure of your website easily. They are generally recommended when:

 Situations where you need to be concerned about your crawling budget:

-- When you have a big site: a large site will have a large number of pages which you would want to be crawled.
+- When you have a big site: a large site will have a large number of pages that you would want to be crawled.
 Due to this big network of pages, Google might not be able to find them all easily.

 - Extra budget for new pages: if you have lately added new pages to your site, you would also need a crawling budget for getting them indexed too.
 In order to achieve this, it is important that your site doesn’t waste any budget.